Blubber (novel): Plot

 The story takes place in Radnor, Pennsylvania, a suburb of Philadelphia.

 The entire class ostracizes Linda.
 Although she is not the heaviest student in their class, Wendy and her best friend and sidekick Caroline are Linda's chief tormentors and bully her physically and psychologically (forcing her to say things such as "I am Blubber, the Smelly Whale of Class 206").
 As a member of Wendy's clique, Jill participates in the bullying without remorse, though Wendy and Caroline are usually the instigators.
 Linda confronts Jill and threatens her with revenge after one incident, but Jill dismisses the threat, confident of her status and protection as one of Wendy's circle.

 On Halloween, Jill and her best friend Tracy play a prank on their grouch of a neighbor, Mr. Machinist, by stuffing raw rotten eggs into his mailbox.
 However, they are later identified from a photo taken by Mr. Machinist and are made to rake leaves in his backyard as punishment.
 While raking, Jill and Tracy need to use the restroom.
-They urinate all over Mr. Machinist's trees as a sort of payback.
+They urinate all over Mr. Machinist's trees.

 Remembering Linda's threat, Jill suspects "Blubber" was the one who tattled on her and Tracy.
 Tracy, however, suspects Wendy and Caroline, which infuriates Wendy.
 To appease Wendy, Jill suggests that the class hold a mock trial for Linda (with Wendy, naturally, as judge, and a jury made up of several classmates).
 To this suggestion, Tracy remarks that she thinks Jill is scared of Wendy.
 Jill soon realizes Tracy is right.